peeterjoot/physicsplay/README.txt

 # grabbing a copy of the tree
 #

-mkdir ~/physicsplay
-cd ~/physicsplay
-git clone git@github.com:peeterjoot/physicsplay.git ./
+git clone git@github.com:peeterjoot/physicsplay.git ~/physicsplay cd ~/physicsplay for i in getopt mathematica figures ; do git submodule update --init $i done

 #-------------------------------------------------------